Wednesday, April 24

 Of tears! tears! tears!

 4. When Walt Whitman was nineteen years old (1838), he started his own newspaper business.
-The newspaper is called the Long-Islander and it is still in business today.
+The newspaper, called the Long Islander, is still in business today.

-5. In 1855, Walt Whitman released the first edition of Leaves of Grass which is a book of poems he wrote and published himself.
-The book had only twelve of his poems in it.
-There were only seven hundred and ninety-five copies printed.
-One of the copies of his poetry book made its way to Ralph Waldo Emerson (Poet).
+5. In 1855, Walt Whitman released the first edition of Leaves of Grass, a book of poems he wrote and published himself.
+The book contained only twelve of his poems, and only 795 copies were printed.
+One copy of his poetry book made its way to Ralph Waldo Emerson (Poet).

 6. Walt Whitman had eight siblings.
 Here is a list of their names: